lorinc/ai-pilot-assessment-engine/docs/1_functional_spec/TBD.md

 **Intent**: Do not empathize ("I understand that must be frustrating...").
 Instead, state why the information is relevant in the assessment ("This indicates a bottleneck in Team Execution") and what factors were created or updated from the statement ("Created factor: Sales Forecast quality = ⭐⭐ due to junior team").
 This keeps the conversation focused on actionable assessment rather than emotional support, and makes the system's reasoning transparent.

 ---

+### 15. Verifiable Assumptions Export (Technical Questionnaire)
+**Added**: 2025-11-04

+**Context**: During conversation, the system makes inferences and the user makes assumptions about technical capabilities, data quality, infrastructure, and team skills.
+Many of these assumptions can be verified by talking to engineers, data teams, or technical leads within the organization.

+**Intent**: Track assumptions that are verifiable through internal investigation (as opposed to subjective judgments).
+Allow selective export of these assumptions in a questionnaire format that the user can share with technical stakeholders (e.g., data engineers, infrastructure leads, ML engineers).
+The questionnaire should be structured for easy completion by technical staff and easy re-import of answers back into the assessment.
+This enables the user to validate technical assumptions without requiring technical stakeholders to participate in the full conversational assessment.

+**Examples of Verifiable Assumptions:**
+- "You have 3 years of historical sales data" → Can ask data engineer to confirm
+- "Your CRM has no built-in forecasting tools" → Can ask system admin to verify
+- "Data quality in Salesforce is around 30%" → Can ask data team to assess
+- "Team lacks ML expertise" → Can ask engineering manager to confirm skill levels

+**Export Format Considerations:**
+- Questionnaire should be standalone (includes context about why we're asking)
+- Questions should be technical but clear (avoid jargon where possible)
+- Should support multiple-choice, yes/no, and scale responses
+- Should include space for technical notes/clarifications
+- Re-import should update evidence levels and confidence scores

+---

+### 16. 🚨 BLOCKING: Shared Evidence & Factor Representation
+**Added**: 2025-11-04
+**Status**: BLOCKING for Increment 1 implementation

+**Context**: User statements like "Sales data is bad" can influence multiple outputs (Sales Forecast, Sales Dashboard, Revenue Report, etc.).
+The evidence is shared, but the output-centric model treats each output's components as independent.
+This creates a fundamental tension in the domain model.

+**The Problem:**
+- Evidence about "sales data quality" is **shared** across outputs
+- But OutputFactor components are **output-specific** (capability to deliver THIS output)
+- Do we duplicate evidence across all affected outputs?
+- Or do we have a shared "Factor" concept separate from output-specific components?

+**Critical Questions:**
+1. Is "sales data quality" a first-class entity in the domain model, or just evidence for output-specific components?
+2. How do we model: Evidence → Factor → Component → Output?
+3. Where/how do we store evidence to enable:
+   - Store once (efficiency)
+   - Retrieve at inference runtime for ANY affected output
+   - Maintain output-centric purity (MIN() calculation per output)
+4. What's the retrieval pattern when user asks "Why is Sales Forecast rated ⭐⭐?"

+**Options to Consider:**
+- **Option A:** Duplicate evidence across outputs (simple, redundant)
+- **Option B:** Shared factor pool (efficient, adds indirection)
+- **Option C:** Hybrid - Evidence pool, ratings per-output (complex retrieval)

+**Related:** See `/docs/EVIDENCE_HIERARCHY_DISCUSSION.md` for full context

+**Decision Required Before:** Implementing Increment 1 data models

+---